We accept the Regulator’s findings and acknowledge that we have not fully met the new consumer standards in these areas.

 HHSRS surveys are what we use to assess, identify and protect against any potential risks and hazards to health and safety in properties taking account of any individual household needs.

 We recognise we need to improve the accuracy of how we record the condition of your home by ensuring HHSRS assessments are consistently included, in addition to the other surveys that we do.
-We will continue to work with the Regulator as we undertake surveys to ensure we effectively understand the quality of homes and how the data generated can inform our improvement programmes.
+We will continue to work with the Regulator as we undertake surveys to ensure we effectively understand the quality of homes and how the data generated can inform our improvement programs.

 - Knowing our tenants